Manipulation of Weyl Points in Reciprocal and Nonreciprocal Mechanical Lattices

 Besides measuring the band structure, the Fermi arc surface states can also be probed through the edge dynamics.
 In the experiments, we initialize energy at the first or last oscillator and then measure the energy transport throughout the lattice.
 If a surface state is present, the oscillators' energies should remain relatively confined to the system’s edge, otherwise, it will extend into the bulk.
-In the trivial region where the parameter $\theta$ is chosen not between two WPs (WPs located at \black{$\theta=\pi/3$ and $2\pi/3$),} there is no surface state \black{[Fig.~\ref{fig3}(a,b)].} Thus, we find that the initial excitations propagate into the system's bulk as shown in \black{Fig.~\ref{fig3}(c,d).} In contrast, in the topologically nontrivial \black{region,} where the edge states intersect to form an open arc that \black{connects} two WPs \black{[Fig.~\ref{fig3}(e,f)],} the states can be strongly confined to the initial edge.
-As shown in \black{Fig.~\ref{fig3}(g,h),} where the parameter $\theta=0.45\pi$ is chosen between the WPs, the states exhibit strong confinement to the edges, resulting in less penetration depths along the truncated directions.
+In the trivial region where the parameter $\theta$ is chosen not between two WPs (WPs located at $\theta=\pi/3$ and $2\pi/3$), there is no surface state [Fig.~\ref{fig3}(a)].
+Thus, we find that the initial excitations propagate into the system's bulk as shown in Fig.~\ref{fig3}(b,c).
+In contrast, in the topologically nontrivial region ~[Fig.~\ref{fig3}(d)], the states can be strongly confined to the initial edge.
+As shown in Fig.~\ref{fig3}(e,f), the states exhibit strong confinement to the edges, resulting in less penetration depths along the truncated directions.